toreis/green-recipes/README.md

 # Green Recipes

-This work is part of a bigger project with the mission of informing consumers on sustainable food choices.
+This tool is part of a bigger project with the mission of informing consumers on sustainable food choices.
 The tool analyzes recipes and suggests an alternative, more environmentally friendly ingredients for ingredients that are above-average contributors to the recipe's GHG emission.
 To determine the footprint of a recipe, users can choose to upload a recipe from a txt file, write down the ingredients individually, or use an existing recipe from a website as a starting point.